mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step15.md

 Finally, if you want to update your application with a prior rollout revision, run the `kubectl rollout history` command to show the different configuration revisions.
 Pick the previous revision number you want to change your application to and run the `kubectl` command with the `--to-revision=n`flag, where `n=revision number` from the rollout history output.
 Here is the full command: `kubectl rollout undo --to-revision=n`.

-Let's change the image version back to `nginx:1.17` once more using this method:
+Let's change the image version back to `nginx:1.17` once more using this method.
+Type the below command:

 `kubectl rollout undo deployment/nginx-deployment --to-revision=2`{{execute}}